 Teaching and Administration at Suffolk

 At Suffolk, I have taught biochemistry and advanced biochemistry (which covers many topics in molecular biology), toxicology, and several environmental courses, and chaired the committee charged with developing the Environmental Studies program which began in the academic year 2007-2008.
-I presently direct the Environmental Studies and Environmental Sciences programs, and am serving as chair of the Chemistry and Biochemistry Department.
+I directed the Environmental Studies and Environmental Sciences programs.

 At Suffolk I have directed a number of undergraduate research projects, including those that looking at the ways that certain antipsychotic drugs might affect the metabolism of biogenic amines.
 As a result of this work, I became interested in the toxicology and pharmacology of xenobiotics, developed a toxicology course, and used a sabbatical year to enroll at Harvard University and complete work for a MPH (Master of Public Health) degree.
 My MPH program focused primarily on the toxicology and epidemiology of occupational and environmental health.